MithrilJS/mithril.js/CONTRIBUTING.md

 ### Trailing whitespace

-Please don't leave trailing spaces anywhere.
+Please don't leave trailing whitespace anywhere.
 It makes diffs harder to read.

+Blank lines should have no indentation or spaces.
+It should be empty other than a line ending.

+All files should end with a trailing space.
+Some editors add this on their own, so it will result in unnecessary lines in later diffs if you don't.

 ### Indentation and vertical whitespace